[2025] COVID-19: If I test positive or have symptoms, will I be separated from my baby after birth?

 The CDC

-• recommends rooming in, and
+• recommended rooming in, and

 The CDC supports rooming in